szapp/filen-photo-organizer/README.md

 While other hosted services limit the frequency of cron jobs in their free plans, GitHub Actions offer generous quota on scheduling.
 This repository contains a GitHub Action that can be used without any coding knowledge, as all configuration is outsourced into GitHub variables and secrets.

-The setup is explained in an easy to clone template repository: https://github.com/szapp/filen-photo-organizer-template or click the button above
+The setup is explained in an easy to clone template repository at https://github.com/szapp/filen-photo-organizer-template.
+Click the link or the button above and follow the instructions there.

 ### V2